Donate

 Capacity to consent to treatment

-Usually the dentist would need an adult’s permission before doing any tests or giving treatment.
-Because your relative has a learning disability, the dentist will need to assess whether or not they have capacity to consent to or refuse treatment.
+Usually, the dentist would need permission from anyone over 16 years old before doing any tests or giving treatment.
+If the dentist thinks the person they are treating may not have capacity to give their own consent to treatment, they will need to assess whether they have capacity to consent to or refuse treatment.
 E.g. does your relative understand what will happen if they don’t have the treatment?
-The CBF’s FAQ about healthcare has more information (see the first question).
+The CBF’s FAQ about healthcare has more information about capacity (see the first question).

 Consenting to treatment